Stéphanie Vongsouthi: 2007

-Vongsouthi began the year with a quarter final appearance in Sunderland.
+Vongsouthi began the year with a quarterfinal appearance in Sunderland.
 From here on however she failed to get past the second round in three consecutive tournaments.
 She headed to Amiens for the third time in her career.
 Ranked 501 in the world, she was seeded third and breezed through her first round.
 However the next two rounds proved considerably more difficult, each time pushing Vongsouthi to three setters, all the same she managed to pull through to reach the semifinals.
 Here she came against Audrey Bergot a French player ranked far below her.
-However, Bergot played some brilliant tennis to overcome Vongsouthi in a long three-set match, 7–6, 4–6, 6–3.
+However, Bergot played some brilliant tennis to overcome Vongsouthi in a long three-set match.
 Three more tournaments passed without Vongsouthi getting past the second round.

 On 29 April, Vongsouthi headed to Naples where she blasted through her first three rounds without dropping a set.
 She struggled a little bit more in the semifinal against Patricia Mayr but managed to pull through 2–6, 6–4, 7–6 to make it to her third ever ITF Circuit final.
-However just as before nerves seemed to get to Vongsouthi as she faced seventh seed Michelle Gerards and she lost 2–6, 1–6.
+However just as before nerves seemed to get to Vongsouthi as she faced seventh seed Michelle Gerards, she lost 2–6, 1–6.
 In Braga, Portugal, Vongsouthi once more managed to make it to the final as the second seed.
 She didn't drop a set on the way to the final.
 However, she came up against the top seed and home favourite, Neuza Silva, Vongsouthi fell once more 1–6, 4–6.

 She then went to the French Open where she received a wildcard into the qualifying draw.
 This was her first ever match at a Grand Slam championship and she lost to 13th seed Hsieh Su-wei who was ranked 300 places above her.
 She played six tournaments after this, again not making it past the second round in any of them.
 She re-entered Rebecq, this time as the No. 1 seed, the first time she had ever been seeded first in a tournament.
-Unfortunately she seemed to struggle through her first three matches against far less experienced players and lost in the semifinal to Samantha Schoeffel 2–6, 1–6.
+Unfortunately, she seemed to struggle through her first three matches against far less experienced players and lost in the semifinals to Samantha Schoeffel 2–6, 1–6.
 She played nine more tournaments in the year but didn't manage to make it to any quarterfinals.

 She ended 2007 ranked 480 with a singles record of 39–30.